sciolist/jinqs/Readme.md

 Jinqs - JavaScript integrated queries!
 ======================================

-Jinqs is a fluent data querying library written in Javascript, providing a simple interface for traversing, sorting, mapping and aggregating information in an efficient manner.
+Jinqs is a fluent data querying library written in Javascript, providing helpers for traversing, sorting, mapping and aggregating information in an concise manner.

 A typical Jinqs query looks something like

     closest = $jinqs(markers).orderBy(function(m) { return target.distanceFrom(m.getLatLng()); })
-                             .take(count).toArray();
+                             .take(10).toArray();

 which iterates a set of [Google Maps](http://code.google.com/apis/maps/) markers and returns the 10 closest to a target location.

 Enumeration